MuhiaKevin/Chif-torrent/README.md

 `node main.js star-wars-the-rise-of-skywalker-2019-hdts-xvid-etrg.torrent`

 ### TODO
+- Add retry method when when request does not receive tracker
+- Get peers from all trackers that are working

+### Future improvements
 These are some of the additional features i plan to reasearch and implement:
 - Use magnet links to download files

 - Use Distributed Hash tables instead of trackers
 - Allow for more than one downloads
 - Create a graphical interface